-Strange times: Club historian Paul Joannou looks at periods over history which have disrupted football and Newcastle United
+Strange times: Club historian Paul Joannou looks at previous disruptions to football

 Written by Paul Joannou